saurabhsingh13no/virtual-wallet/README.md

 ## Problem Statement

-Infiniti Space Bank is launching a brand new online banking platform and they want you to build a Java library to build the virtual wallet to track users transaction account. https://en.wikipedia.org/wiki/Transaction_account .
+Infiniti Space Bank is launching a brand new online banking platform and they want us to build a Java library to build the virtual wallet to track users transaction account. https://en.wikipedia.org/wiki/Transaction_account .
 At a high level the library needs to solve the following business needs
 * Track a user’s account balance